|STUFF SACK SIZE|

 The IDFL has been around almost 40 years and has a solid base in China, from where around 75% of the global supply of down is sourced.
 There are more details on the IDFL here: www.idfl.com/whytest

-Robin Hoodless sleeping bags are made using lightweight and highly breathable 15-denier Vapour Vent fabric.
+Robin Hoodless sleeping bags are made using lightweight and highly breathable 15-denier Vapour Vent fabric, a tried and tested, lightweight fabric used for light, high-performance bags.
 This strong, compressible and highly breathable fabric is ‘downproof by construction’: the tight weave keeps the down in but allows water vapour to escape.
 This reduces the possibility of clamminess and allows the down to loft fully for maximum performance.

 Your sleeping bag is delivered in a stuff sack, as this is easiest way to transport it.
 However, it should not be stored in its stuff sack long-term as this compresses the fill material and may cause damage.
 Hang the bag in your wardrobe over a large hanger, in the supplied storage bag, an old pillowslip or flat under your bed.